 Over the last several years, LGBTQ immigrant rights in the United States have changed significantly.
-A progressive cultural environment and several court cases have helped to equalize treatment of same-sex marriage in the U.S. immigration system and protect the basic rights that many non-LGBTQ take for granted.
+A progressive cultural environment and several court cases have helped to equalize treatment of same-sex marriage in the U.S. immigration system and protect the basic rights that many heterosexual couples take for granted.

 While the gay, lesbian, bisexual, and transgender communities continue to be persecuted throughout much of the world, LGBTQ rights are catching up in the United States.
 The goal is that persons who identify as LGBTQ are simply treated as any other individual.
 That isn’t to say that persons who identify as LGBTQ don’t continue to have unique challenges when immigrating.